 The best part of this conversation was that he informed me that the LCD was not covered under warranty.
-I even talked to his supervisor, Adam, and he confirmed the good news.
+I even talked to his supervisor ** and he confirmed the good news.
 They said they would have someone call me the next day with an estimate of the cost to replace the LCD and to arrange for me to ship the computer to you for repair.
 The estimate was $869.
 Good news?
 What this meant is that I would have to take a $2,284.99 computer and throw it in the trash can.

 For your information, during the month of August, Dell had a laptop advertised with similar hardware for $699.
 None of this helps me.
 Regardless, I am the looser and Gateway continues to win with your present policy.
 All I ever wanted was to have a dependable laptop for use in my consulting engineering business.
 I have never had this from day one, thanks to Gateway.
 I have read and re-read the limited warranty.
 I cannot find where the warranty excludes the LCD.
 The warranty simply states:

 Gateway Companies, Inc. warrants to the original end-user that the Product (excluding Accessories) will be free from defects in materials and/or workmanship from the date of shipment for the period indicated on your invoice, except for portable batteries, docking stations, and Gateway-branded big screen monitors (27 inches or larger) for which the warranty period is one year from the date of shipment unless otherwise specifically indicated on your invoice.

 I purchased the computer 8-30-01 with a 3-year extended warranted that I paid an additional $105.00 for.
 I was assured by the Little Rock, AR Gateway staff that the computer was completely covered by the warranty.
 They assured me that the $105.00 I paid for the extended warranty was a bargain.
 I assume that I can now place this warranty on my bulletin board until it expires, as a reminded of Gateways efforts toward customer satisfaction, since I now have lost the use of my $2,284.99 lemon computer.
 I know, it is only money.